tcjill/FRJILL/README.md

 4. https://devhints.io/jasmine

 # How to see my project:
-Go to Github and download or clone https://github.com/tcjill/FRJILL.git
+Go to Github and download or clone https://github.com/tcjill/FRJILL.git  You will be able to see all related files.
+Open index.html to see the Jasmine testing in action.